Home/Nutritional Comparison

 Whole Nutmeg Seeds

-Whole nutmeg seeds are the dried seeds of the nutmeg tree, known for their warm, aromatic flavor and potential health benefits.
-They are rich in essential oils and nutrients, making them a popular spice in both culinary and medicinal applications.
+Whole nutmeg seeds are the dried seeds of the nutmeg tree, known for their aromatic flavor and potential health benefits.
+They are rich in essential oils, antioxidants, and nutrients.

 Nutmeg has anti-inflammatory properties that may help reduce inflammation in the body.